X-Immersion/Ariel_Unreal_documentation/doc/API.md

 This node calls the Ariel Local *(offline)* API using **HTTP** request with all defined parameters (model name, sentence, semitones, …).
 The response is sent through a multicast delegate event, [On Ariel Response](#on-ariel-response).

 >[!IMPORTANT]
-> You must have called the node [START ARIEL LOCAL](#start-ariel-local) before in order for the local requests to be processed.
+> You must have called the node [START LOCAL ARIEL](#start-local-ariel) before in order for the local requests to be processed.
 You only need to call this node once (i.e.: when the game starts).

 ![Ariel Text-To-Speech local node](/res/ariel_text_to_speech_local.png) |